openresty/lua-nginx-module/README.markdown

 Test Suite
 ==========

-To run the test suite, you also need the following perl and nginx modules:
+To run the test suite, you also need the following dependencies:

 * Perl modules:
 	* test-nginx: <http://github.com/agentzh/test-nginx>